-Teachers and teaching assistants at The Royal school use instant, 'in the moment' feedback through discussions and give most next steps orally.
-Books are marked in line with our school marking and feedback policy.
-Children are encouraged to self-assess their learning, give peer feedback to others and make improvements and editions to their work using a purple 'fix it' pen.
+Teachers and teaching assistants at The Royal school use instant, 'in the moment' feedback through discussions and give most next steps orally, although some written comments may be used to praise and extend learning.
+English outcomes are marked in line with our school marking and feedback policy.
+Children are encouraged to use self-assessment and self-correct work using a purple pen.

 Assessment weeks are scheduled in the penultimate week of each half-term, whereby children complete tasks designed to provide teachers with accurate and fair assessments of their progress.
 This week is known as Sparkle Week, and children present their learning to their teacher, peers and school community.
-To support children in both developing a sense of responsibility for their own learning and verbalising metacognition, children co-construct with the teacher a context for assessment leading up to sparkle week.
+To support children in both developing a sense of responsibility for their own learning and verbalising metacognition, children co-construct with the teacher a context for assessment leading up to Sparkle Week.
 This means that children have actively participated in considering what the learning objectives have been over the previous term and how best they can show the objectives.
-Alongside the statutory requirements for English and other subject areas, sparkle week allows assessment towards our wider school vision.
+Alongside the statutory requirements for English and other subject areas, Sparkle Week allows assessment towards our wider school vision.
 Parents are often invited to see the learning that has taken place and have the opportunity to look through the children's books.
 Further assessments are made using ongoing work in learning journey books, comprehension box tests, PM benchmarking, phonics assessments, spelling check-ins and independent pieces written in children's Sparkle Books.